loehnertz/Tanglestash/README.md

 ## Disclaimer

-I know that both the retrieving and persisting to and from the tangle are painfully slow compared to a traditional HTTP connection.
+I know that mainly the persisting to the tangle is painfully slow compared to a traditional HTTP upload.\
 Keep in mind though that this project is more of a proof-of-concept rather than a finished product.\
-Once the PoW of th
+The reason that it takes so long is mainly the current speeds of the PoW, which might get faster in the future with new techniques.

 ## Installation